University City District Skyline Housing Neighborhood Ariel View from Drone

 This policy applies to all terms and conditions of employment, including recruiting, hiring, placement, promotion, termination, layoff, recall, transfer, leaves of absence, compensation and training.

-All inquiries regarding open positions can be sent to Erica Jorden, Director of Human Resources.
+Unless otherwise noted, all inquiries regarding open positions can be sent to Erica Jorden, Director of Human Resources.

 Two people brainstorming over paper.